-The Eco-Schools programme is based on a 7-Step Methodology, which allows for project-based, experiential learning, focused on positive actions.
+The Eco-Schools programme is based on a Seven-Step methodology, which allows for project-based, experiential learning, focused on positive sustainable actions.

-The 7-Step Methodology is a series of carefully engineered measures to help schools maximise the success of their Eco-School ambitions.
+The Seven Step methodology is a series of carefully engineered measures to help schools maximise the success of their Eco-School ambitions.
 The method involves a wide diversity of individuals from the school community - with students playing a primary role in the process.
-The most important aspect for schools to remember is that every school is different and it is therefore critical that a school fits the Seven Steps around its circumstances and situation and not try to fit the school into the Seven Steps.
+One of the most important aspects of the Eco-Schools program is the uniqueness of each school's journey.
+The Seven Steps fits around each school in their individual context, creating a different experience for every school that particpates.
 Some key points about the individual steps are below.

-- Step 1: Form an Eco Committee.
-The Eco-Schools Committee is the driving force behind the Eco-Schools process and will represent the ideas of the whole school.
+- Step 1: Forming an Eco Committee.
+The Eco-Schools Committee is the driving force behind the Eco-Schools process and represents the ideas of the whole school.

-- 2: Carry out an Environmental Review.
-Carrying out an Environmental Review helps the school to identify its current environmental impact and highlights the good, the bad and the ugly.
+- 2: Environmental Review.
+This helps the school to identify its current environmental impact and highlights areas for improvement.

 - 5: Curriculum Work.
-Besides increasing the status of the programme, linking Eco-Schools activities to the curriculum ensures that Eco-Schools is truly integrated within the school community.
+Eco-Schools activities are linked to the curriculum, ensuring Eco-Schools is truly integrated within the school community.

-- 7: Produce an Eco Code.
-A statement that represents the school's commitment to the environment.
+- 7: Eco Code.
+Students collaborate to devise a statement that represents the school's commitment to the environment.

 The Green Flag